madpsy/xpa125b_controller/README.md

 ## Serial

-The Hermes-Lite 2 has a UART interface on the `DB1` connector located at the front of the main board.
+The Hermes-Lite 2 has a UART interface on the `DB1` header located at the front of the main board.
 It appears to use the same format as Elecraft and can be connected to the D1 Mini to read the current frequency.
-There is no need to reduce the voltage unless the Hermes-Lite has the DB9 modification with 5V TTL.
+There is no need to shift the voltage if connecting directly to the `DB1` header.

-Assuming you are connecting directly to the main board in the Hermes:
+Assuming you are connecting directly to the `DB1` header in the Hermes:

 1. Connect pin `2` of the DB1 header in the Hermes to `D7` on the D1 Mini (optional)
 2. Connect pin `3` of the DB1 header in the Hermes to `D6` on the D1 Mini
 3. Connect pin `13` of the DB1 header in the Hermes to `GND` on the D1 Mini

-Note: You don't actually need to connect pin `2` to `D7` as no data is sent to the Hermes - it transmits the frequency whenever it changes.
+Note: You don't actually need to connect pin `2` to `D7` as no data is sent to the Hermes - it sends the frequency whenever it changes.

 Next, in the controller configuration, ensure: